Fort Niagara: Today

 The renovated Fort Niagara now serves as Fort Niagara State Park and museum.
 It is often the site of historical reenactments of 18th-century battles that took place here.
 It is also a venue for period dances, fundraisers, and other special events (such as public displays, and shows relating to the history of the fort and the surrounding area).
 Fort Niagara is also designated as a State Historic Site, known as Old Fort Niagara State Historic Site.

 Fort Niagara was designated a National Historic Landmark on October 9, 1960, as "Old Fort Niagara".
 The Colonial Niagara Historic District was placed on the National Register of Historic Places on October 15, 1966.
 It is a major contributing element to the Niagara Falls National Heritage Area.

-Hauntings
+In June 2025, the fort announced plans to build a replica 18th-century log cabin designed to depict the housing provided by the British during the American Revolution to its Native American allies.
+The building is scheduled to open in 2026 and serve as a Native American Education Center.

+Haunting legend

-There are people who believe the site to be haunted by a headless French soldier who was beheaded during a duel.
+Some believe the site is haunted by a headless French soldier who was beheaded during a duel.
 It is said he wanders the grounds looking for his head.
-Everyday Paranormal investigated these paranormal claims on their Discovery Channel show Ghost Lab, which aired on October 21, 2010.
-The Atlantic Paranormal Society also investigated the site on their Syfy series Ghost Hunters during their sixth season on October 5, 2011.